riceissa/issarice.com/wiki/MealSquares.md

 Multiple people online say MealSquares are dry, but I haven't really felt this myself.
 I do sip water while eating it, but not any more than for other foods.

+I like to microwave them for 42 seconds (from frozen).

+At first I was placing them haphazardly into the freezer, in little cracks I could find.
+However, this was inconvenient as I couldn't tell how many more MealSquares I had left or if I had finished them all.
+I have now started to just freeze the entire USPS cardboard box, with a little hole cut out so that I can pull them out, as in a dispenser.